isabellaPhung/UCSC-CSE123-S25/doc/common/demo_procedure.md

 - Add a new task
   1. In a web browser, navigate to the web interface and log-in with the user credentials:
-    - Username: FIXME
+    - Username: bob
-    - Password: FIXME
+    - Password: password
   2. Once logged in, create a new task with the following fields:
-    - Name: FIXME
+    - Name: Mechatronics final project
-    - Description: FIXME
+    - Description: Attend team meeting
     - Priority: Medium
-    - Due date: FIXME Put ISO time here
+    - Due date: May 29th, 2025 23:59
-  3. Save the task TODO do we want to verify to the audience that S3 sees this change?
+  3. Save the task
   4. From the device, manually request a refresh of the local tasks list through the UI.
   5. Navigate to the tasks page in the device UI.
 The new task should pop up corresponding to the due date.

 - Modify an existing task
   1. In the web interface, select the task added in the previous step.
-  2. Edit the name field of the task to FIXME
+  2. Edit the name field of the task to "Mechatronics presentation"
   3. Manually refresh on the device, and verify to the audience that the name has changed, while the other fields remain the same.

 - Remove a task